Pratt & Whitney PW1000G: Ultra high-bypass version

-In 2010, Pratt & Whitney launched the development of an ultra high-bypass version, with a ratio significantly higher than the PW1100G's 12.2:1 for the A320neo, to improve fuel consumption by 20% compared to a CFM56-7 and reduced noise relative to the FAA's Stage 4 by 25 dB.
+In 2010, Pratt & Whitney launched the development of an ultra high-bypass version, with a ratio higher than the PW1100G's 12.2:1 for the A320neo, to offer 20% better fuel consumption than a CFM56-7 and 25 dB less noise than the FAA's Stage 4.

-In 2012, wind tunnel tests were completed on an earlier version of the fan and in 2015, 275h of testing were completed on a fan rig.
+In 2012, wind tunnel tests were completed on an earlier version of the fan; in 2015, 275 hours of testing were completed on a fan rig.

-More than 175h of ground testing of key components were completed in October 2017, on a shorter duct inlet, a part of the nacelle and a fan with lower-pressure ratio blades, significantly fewer than the 20 blades of the PW1100G.
+More than 175 hours of ground testing of key components were completed in October 2017, on a shorter duct inlet, a part of the nacelle and a fan with lower-pressure ratio blades, fewer than the 20 blades of the PW1100G.

 The US FAA Continuous Lower Energy, Emissions and Noise (CLEEN) program sponsors the tests, with its technologies to be validated in a flight test campaign.

 It could power the Boeing New Midsize Airplane in the mid-2020s and Airbus' response, and would compete against the Rolls-Royce UltraFan and a CFM LEAP higher-thrust version.

 GTF Advantage

-In December 2021, Pratt & Whitney announced an updated GTF Advantage version of the A320neo's PW1100G available from 2024, after over a year of ground and flight testing.

-It offers 1% more fuel efficiency, more durability and more thrust with 34,000 lbf (151 kN), up to 8% more than before at hot and high airports.

-This is achieved through more flow into the core; a tweaked active clearance control between the turbine and seals, a reduction of temperature in the high-pressure compressor; improved, more durable coatings and more damage-resistant blisk rotors.

-Some improvements could trickle down to the other variants.
+In December 2021, Pratt & Whitney announced an updated GTF Advantage version of the A320neo's PW1100G.
+The said it would offers 1% more fuel efficiency, more durability, and 34,000 lbf (151 kN) of thrust, up to 8% more than before at hot and high airports.
+These improvements would be achieved by adding flow into the core; tweaking the active clearance control between the turbine and seals, lowering the temperature in the high-pressure compressor; and using better, more durable coatings and damage-resistant blisk rotors.
+Officials said the new version would need more than a year of ground and flight testing and would become available in 2024.
+They also said some improvements could trickle down to the other variants.

+PW9000

+In 2010, Pratt & Whitney proposed the PW9000 as a family of military engines based on the PW1000G core.
+One variant was a medium-bypass engine for the Next-Generation Bomber, using a low-pressure section akin to the F135 and the PW1000G core with a direct-drive fan for a 4:1 bypass ratio.
+The Northrop Grumman B-21 Raider is powered by two 27000 lbf PW9000s.
+Other proposed members of the PW9000 family include a 15000 lbf-thrust variant based on the PW1215, offered as a replacement on the Northrop Grumman RQ-4 Global Hawk; and a 30000 lbf-thrust-class fighter engine variant, offered to replace the company's F100 family.